 Associate of Science Degree in Nursing and will be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-The objectives of the Associate of Science in Nursing Degree (ASN) Program are to provide the knowledge, clinical skills, nursing values, meanings, and experience necessary for an entry-level professional nursing position; this program will
+The objectives of the Associate of Science in Nursing Degree (ASN) Program are to provide the knowledge, clinical skills, nursing values, meanings, and experience necessary for an entry-level professional nursing position.

 The Associate of Science in Nursing Degree Bridge Program allows Licensed Practical Nurses (LPN) and licensed Paramedics the opportunity to apply their education and skills towards an ASN.
 LPNs and Paramedics enter the program at the beginning of